-- → Important Course Considerations: - ✓ Course will operate with the same expectations and materials similar to a college-level course in an Engineering Program. - ✓ Students will be required to participate in one skills competition outside of the normal class activities and become members of the SkillsUSA career and technical education organization. - ✓ Students will take a single standardized test at the conclusion of the year to determine if students have earned college credit or not. - ✓ Students in Capstone course expected to complete Work Based Learning experience at local company. - Program Opportunities: - o Full Year Elective Credit - o SkillsUSA[®] Student Organization
+- ✓ All Engineering students will be encouraged to participate in the student organizations, SkillsUSA® and Michigan Industrial & Technology Education Society (MITES) where they will learn additional leadership and career readiness skills.
+Students will be required to participate in a minimum of two (2) "supervised after school activities" outside of the normal class day. - ✓ This course will operate with the same expectations and materials similar to a college-level course in an Engineering Program.
+Students will be encouraged to participate in one SkillsUSA competition outside of the normal class activities. - ✓ Students will be required to participate in one skills competition outside of the normal class activities and become members of the SkillsUSA career and technical education organization. - ✓ Students in Capstone course are expected to complete Work-Based Learning experience at local company.

+- o SkillsUSA®

+- o MITES

+- o College Credit Available

-- o Refer to Appendix E for current core credits available through CTE programming - o College Credit Available
+o Refer to Appendix E for current core credits available through CTE programming